Clever/policies/universal-data-sharing-agreement.md

 **4.7 Transfer to a Personal Account.**  Notwithstanding anything to the contrary in the foregoing, nothing will impede Developer’s ability to allow students to download, export, or otherwise save or maintain their own student-created data and documents to a personal account, consistent with the functionality of the Developer Product.

-**4.8 Change of Control.**  In the event Developer sells, divests, or transfers all or a portion of its business assets to a third party, Developer may transfer Student Data to the new owner only to the extent the new corporate owner intends to maintain and provide the Developer Product as a going concern and the new owner has agreed to data privacy standards no less stringent than those provided herein.
-Developer will give notice to School and an opportunity to opt out of the transfer of Student Data.
+**4.8 Change of Control.**  In the event Developer sells, divests, or transfers all or a portion of its business assets to a third party, Developer may transfer Student Data to the new owner provided that (i) the new corporate owner intends to maintain and provide the Developer Product as a going concern and the new owner has agreed to data privacy standards no less stringent than those provided herein, or (ii) Developer will give notice to School and an opportunity to opt out of the transfer of Student Data.

 ## 5. DATA SECURITY AND DATA BREACH